Information processing (psychology)

-In cognitive psychology

-Within the field of cognitive psychology, information processing is an approach to the goal of understanding human thinking in relation to how they process the same kind of information as computers (Shannon & Weaver, 1963).
-It arose in the 1940s and 1950s, after World War II (Sternberg & Sternberg, 2012).
-The approach treats cognition as essentially computational in nature, with mind being the software and the brain being the hardware.
-The information processing approach in psychology is closely allied to the computational theory of mind in philosophy; it is also related, though not identical, to cognitivism in psychology and functionalism in philosophy (Horst, 2011).
+In cognitive psychology, information processing is an approach to the goal of understanding human thinking that treats cognition as essentially computational in nature, with the mind being the software and the brain being the hardware.
+It arose in the 1940s and 1950s, after World War II.
+The information processing approach in psychology is closely allied to the computational theory of mind in philosophy; it is also related to cognitivism in psychology and functionalism in philosophy.